 They offer month-to-month payments, no lock-in contracts, and require absolutely no itineraries: that’s the exact kind of insurance long-term travellers and digital nomads need.

 SafetyWing is cheap, easy, and admin-free: just sign up lickety-split so you can get back to it!

 Click the button below to learn more about SafetyWing’s setup or read our insider review for the full tasty scoop.

 FAQ on the Best Places to Visit in Kuala Lumpur

 Find out what people want to know about the best places to visit in Kuala Lumpur

 Kuala Lumpur is an absolute gem and also one of the safest cities in Malaysia that you now know is a travelers wonderland just waiting for you to explore it.
 Enjoy high-end and high-street shopping in the city’s many malls, which include The Gardens Mall, Suria KLCC, Nu Sentral Shopping Centre, Quill City Mall, Sungei Wang Plaza, and Pavilion Kuala Lumpur, and upgrade your electronics at the huge Plaza Low Yat.

 Take day trips to places like Kuala Selangor, the Genting Highlands, and Port Dickson, take kids to the Kuala Lumpur Butterfly Park and National Science Centre, and cast your gaze skywards at the Planetarium Negara.

-From beautiful religious buildings, theme parks, and colonial architecture to pretty parks, quaint hidden alleyways, street art, and bustling markets, there’s plenty to keep you occupied in Kuala Lumpur.
-Add these best places to visit in Kuala Lumpur for a fantastic time in the Malaysian capital city.
+From beautiful religious buildings, theme parks, and colonial architecture to pretty parks, quaint hidden alleyways, street art, and bustling markets, there are plenty of reasons to go to Malaysia, and it all starts in KL Add these best places to visit in Kuala Lumpur for a fantastic time in the Malaysian capital city.